Lens Mounts: Praktina

 First, why would you want to adapt Praktina lenses?
 Notwithstanding the situation wherein you’re already in possession of a wide spectrum of quality Praktina lenses, well… A majority of those lenses that were available for the Praktina mount were also available for Exakta and M42 mounts.
 So, in a way, there are few ‘unicorns’ that would make investing in the Praktina mount (and adapters) especially attractive.
 On the other hand, one might well encounter the situation where a particular legendary late-50’s lens (e.g. Biotar 75/1.5; Flektogon 25/4; Trioplan 100/2.8) could be most affordable in Praktina mount…

 Problematically, Praktina mount adapters are not exactly 13 a dozen.
 In fact, they’re outright rare.
-I’ve (as of spring 2022) found one specialised adapter manufacturer that offers Praktina-to–mirrorless adapters (and we’re talking intermediate three-figures prices) as well as a couple of D-I-Y manufacturers that – in my experience to date – are always only for the true enthusiast.
+I’ve (as of autumn 2024) found one specialised adapter manufacturer that offers Praktina-to–mirrorless adapters (and we’re talking intermediate three-figures prices) as well as a couple of D-I-Y manufacturers that sell their products over the typical platforms (ebay, et al.).

 Read more: